Taana Abbitt, Licensed Clinical Therapist

 1. Primary therapist for 12+ adolescent and adult clients at a time with eating disorders and co-morbid diagnoses.
 Led a minimum of 7 group therapy sessions per week.
 Worked in the inpatient, residential and partial hospitalization programs.

 2. I co-created, organized, and facilitated Family Week once per month for adolescent clients and once per month for adult clients.
-This included giving psychoeducational presentations on eating disorder topics and conducting family therapy in a group format for all participants.
+This included giving psychoeducational presentations on a range of eating disorder topics, facilitating experiential therapeutic activities, and conducting family therapy in a group format for all participants as well as parent and spouse groups.

 2015-2018: Therapist at Quail Run Behavioral Health Hospital

-Here I worked on the impatient psychiatric units with adolescents and adults providing assessments, group therapy, and participating in team meetings.
-I also assisted the Clinical Director with administrative tasks.
+Here I worked on the impatient psychiatric units with adolescents and adults providing assessments, group therapy, family meetings, and participating in team meetings and discharge planning.
+I also assisted the Clinical Director with administrative tasks such as auditing charts.

 2012- 2013: Program Director and Therapist at Sendero, a residential treatment center for adolescents owned by Sonora Behavioral Health Hospital in Tucson.
 20 months.

 Here I worked as a primary therapist for up to 10 adolescents at a time needing treatment and temporary crisis placement.
 I provided daily group therapy and individual therapy.
-I was promoted to the Program Director and supervised the staff and state licensure audits and contract audits.
+I was promoted to the Program Director and in that capacity I supervised the staff including hiring staff, and participated in state licensure audits and contract audits.

 2012: ER Therapist/Evaluator at University Medical Center – Kino Campus in Tucson.

-Performed emergent psychiatric assessments and facilitated dispositions to patients presenting to the Emergency Room.
-I also occasionally provided group therapy and other therapy services to patients admitted to the inpatient psychiatric unit.
+Performed emergent psychiatric assessments and facilitated dispositions for patients presenting to the Emergency Room.
+I also provided group therapy and other therapy services to patients admitted to the inpatient psychiatric unit.
+Completed and facilitated Title 36 petition process.

-2008-2012: Therapist on the Psychiatric Assessment Team at Carondelet St. Mary’ Hospital, St. Joseph’s Hospital, Tucson Heart Hospital.
-Therapist at the Extended Care Unit
+2008-2012: Therapist on the Psychiatric Assessment Team at Carondelet St. Mary’ Hospital, St. Joseph’s Hospital, and Tucson Heart Hospital.
+Therapist at the Extended Care Unit.

-I also worked as a therapist in the Extended Care Unit, providing individual and group therapy to SMI clients court-ordered to treatment and waiting for placement at Arizona State Hospital.
+I also worked as a therapist at the Extended Care Unit, providing individual and group therapy to SMI clients court-ordered to treatment and waiting for placement at Arizona State Hospital.

 2003-2008: Behavior Specialist, Vail Unified School District.
-Provided intervention services to kids K-12 in special education for behavioral health disorders.
+Provided assessment and intervention services to kids K-12 in special education due to behavioral health disorders.
+Assisted with the creation of a district-wide Functional Behavior Assessment protocol for all district behavior specialists to utilize.

 2001-2003: Program Director and Therapist at The Regina School, a residential treatment center for adolescents.